caiosabarros/zk_bootcamp/README.md

 ### Class 1
 1. ZK proves that honest computation has been done.
-2. "ZK gives out a similar vibe as ML...
-It is a magic solution that fixes everything with no limit to its application"

 #### Group Theory
 3. Group im math is basically something that encapsulates all the results of any operation in between any elements of a specific set of elements.
 (Closure)